lanseylu/Lucero-Special-Problem/README.md

     - Open cmd, write and execute the ff code: pip install covid19-supermarket-abm
     - This package requires Python >= 3.6

-2. Running experiments
-    1. The model has four main inputs, a config file, a graph G, a path generator, and the arguments for the path generator.
+2. Running experiments.
+The model has four main inputs, a config file, a graph G, a path generator, and the arguments for the path generator.
    1. Config file:
         1. `arrival_rate` - rate at which buyers arrive at the markets
         2. `traversal_time` - average time of a buyer per node in the markets
         3. `num_hours_open` - market's operation num_hours_open